-According to the American Diabetes Association, over 30 million people are living with diabetes in the United States.
+According to the American Diabetes Association, more than 30 million people are living with diabetes in the United States.
 Some of these do not know that they have the condition, putting them at higher risk of complications such as leg pain.

 In this article, we discuss diabetes leg pain in detail, as well as how to prevent it and what the treatment options are.
 We also cover home remedies.

 People living with diabetes may experience several complications, especially if their blood sugar levels are not under control.
 A common complication of diabetes is diabetic neuropathy.

 Diabetic neuropathy refers to nerve damage.
 Diabetic neuropathy can occur in different parts of the body.
 However, it is most common in the legs and arms.

 When nerve damage occurs in these outer limbs, doctors call it diabetic peripheral neuropathy.

 When diabetic peripheral neuropathy affects the legs, it means that the nerves there are no longer functioning properly.
 Along with pain, a person may also feel numbness and tingling.

 People who experience diabetic peripheral neuropathy have a higher risk of developing serious complications in their feet or legs, including injuries or amputation.

 Once diabetic neuropathy occurs, treatment tends to focus on reducing the pain and cramping symptoms.
 Treatments may also help slow the progression of the condition.